gravity182/homeserver/Installation.md

 ## Openbooks

-[Openbooks](https://github.com/evan-buss/openbooks) allows you to download books from [IRCHighWay](https://irchighway.net/).
-It's configured to download books directly to your CWA instance.
+[Openbooks](https://github.com/evan-buss/openbooks) allows you to download books from [IRCHighWay](https://irchighway.net/) directly to your CWA instance.

 ---